Love is a Verb!

 The big day arrived and Jody picked me up in his parent’s car.
 The car sparkled with the intensive washing he had given it.
 Jody wore a black tuxedo and looked very handsome!
 He came inside, spoke with my parents, gave me a corsage, and off we went.
 He was a gentleman, and in Jody fashion, opened the car door for me.
 When I got in the car I noticed a beautiful white rose laying on my seat.
 I picked it up and thanked him for the thoughtful gesture.
 He stated that he hoped the night would be one that I would always remember, and he wanted to start it off in a special way.
 Throughout the evening, Jody surprised me with kindness after kindness.
 He was the perfect date.
 We danced, drank punch, shared many laughs, had easy conversation, and enjoyed our mutual friends.
 It was a picture perfect night.
-After the prom, we went with some friends to dinner at a Japanese steak house before setting set off to attend the first of three parties scheduled to commemorate the end of this chapter of our young lives.
+After the prom, we went with some friends to dinner at a Japanese steak house before setting off to attend the first of three parties scheduled to commemorate the end of this chapter of our young lives.
 We were having a lovely night.
 Periodically I found myself thinking about what it would be like to be on a real date with Jody.

 We left the second party with a 90 minute gap before the next party started.
 To fill the time, Jody suggested a drive out to a lake - lake Yahoo!
 That is not made up, although I’m not sure of the spelling.
 It was there that cupid shot his arrow through my heart.
-After parking the car, Jody leaned and kissed me.
+After parking the car, Jody leaned over and kissed me.
 The kiss was not completely unexpected, but was absolutely life changing!
 The kiss lasted about an hour … no joke!
 The next thing we knew, a policeman was tapping on the window asking us "to move on."
 WOW!
 What a kiss.
 Every bell and whistle sounded!
 My heart gushed, my spirit soared and my mind raced with thoughts of Jody in a whole new way.
 Scientist would say the state of limerence, or infatuation, had just begun.
 My eighteen year-old self told my sleepy parents later that morning that, “I was in love!”